cancel

 Input Comments Default

-Expiration Date/Time Expiration date/time for subscription.
-If unspecified the default will be the current date/time plus 10070 minutes (close to the maximum permitted by the Graph API).
+Expiration Date/Time Expiration date and time for the webhook subscription in ISO 8601 format.
+If unspecified, defaults to the current date/time plus 10070 minutes (close to the maximum permitted by the Graph API).

-Allow Duplicates Enable to allow more than one webhook per endpoint false
+Allow Duplicates When true, allows more than one webhook subscription per endpoint. false

 Create Mail Folder